Night Wave

-Night Wave is the second studio album by Los Angeles based Electrohop group Hyper Crush.
-The album was released on the iTunes Store on February 7, 2012.
-The album was released on Hyper Crush's label Night Wave Records after leaving their previous label Universal Motown because they "really didn’t see eye to eye with them for a long time."
-The album consists of 11 songs, 4 of which were previously released as singles.
-Save for three of the songs which were co-written and co-produced, the entire album was written and produced by Hyper Crush.
+Night Wave is the second studio album by Los Angeles-based electrohop group Hyper Crush, released on the iTunes Store on February 7, 2012.
+It was self-published by Night Wave Records after the group left its previous record label, Universal Motown, because it "really didn’t see eye to eye with them for a long time".
+The album consists of eleven songs, four previously released as singles.
+Three were cowritten and coproduced, and eight written and produced by Hyper Crush.

 Promotion

 A trailer created by Cassidy Sanders for the album was released January 17, 2012 featuring "What Goes Up".
 To generate hype and boost their pre-order numbers, free physical copies of the album were sent to fans who pre-ordered the album.
 Another promotional giveaway occurred during their official album release party, which was held at The Roxy Theatre on February 3, 2012.
 The CD was later available to buy on their website.
 They also released videos for "WTF", "Chead" and "Bad Boyz".